API Versioning

 Best Practices

-Always use stable versions (
+Always use the stable version (

 Watch for deprecation headers in responses